ConnorMcCranie/DnD/gang_campaign/notes/session6/session6_notes.md

 *BAD*
-- Spaghetti 4 handz
+1. Spaghetti 4 handz
-- 55/whoofh
+1. 55/whoofh
-- The Runs
+1. The Runs
-- Rubber Bones
+1. Rubber Bones
-- Helium Voice
+1. Helium Voice
-- Swell up uncontrollably
+1. Swell up uncontrollably
-- Taste with the entire surface area of your body, which is super distracting (Taste the Rainbow)
+1. Taste with the entire surface area of your body, which is super distracting (Taste the Rainbow)
-- Frightened by nearest creature (percieve them to have said something harmful )
+1. Frightened by nearest creature (percieve them to have said something harmful )
-- Start glowing
+1. Start glowing
+1. Grow a beard
+2. Start hearing voices

+*GOOD*
+-